SpringRole/sv-us-docs/source/index.html.md

 }
 ```

 On an employee profile that is being processed for adversities, an admin can get the criminal report using the SJV ID in the adverse action object of this API.
 This is a sample JSON response.
+SJV ID can be retrived from the response of candidate details.
+See [Get Single Candidate (or employee)](https://docs.us.springverify.com/#get-single-candidate-or-employee).

 **URL Parameters**